Mouse Models Blast Off

 While in orbit, the mice will be cared for by the scientists aboard the International Space Station (ISS) and health observations for ground controls will be conducted by video feed with CR IS staff at Kennedy Space Center at the video review console in addition to husbandry care for the vivarium controls using strict sterile technique.

-The container setup for the mice has been used for several experiments since 2014.
+The container setup for the lab mice has been used for several experiments since 2014.
 Researchers have started conducting more biology experiments on model organisms in order to prepare for possible long-term human space flights.
 NASA is hoping to send more manned missions to the Moon, and possibly beyond to Mars, so these experiments are crucial to learn about the biological effects of long-term space travel.

 Data and video from previous experiments were released by NASA on April 11.
 Their findings from a previous experiment showed that mice living in microgravity returned to Earth in very good condition, with shiny coats and in a good weight bracket.